D5111, 5111, 24111

 On the morning of September 7th 5111 was stabled at York.

 Early in 1974 the twenty year contract for the improved movement of iron ore to Consett established in 1954 ended.
 However the steelworks at Consett still required delivery of iron ore, upto 1.6 million tons a year.
 Its owners were now the British Steel Corporation (BSC) who were concentrating the import of iron ore at its Redcar facility.
 As a result of these changes the shipment of ore from the Tyne Dock facility ended on March 26th when two trains were used to clear the bunkers at Tyne Dock.
 The 10.45 working was hauled by 24106 & 24110 whilst the 12.00 working was handled by 24109 & 24103.
 One of the trainsets only had eight wagons so 24102 was sent from Gateshead to deliver an extra wagon.
 This delayed departure of the last train to about 14.00, arriving Consett two hours later.

 After thirteen years and four months at Gateshead, 24110 was transferred to Haymarket during March.

-Condition August: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cab front, water tank removed, shortened fuel tank, blanking plates fitted, hand/footholds plated over, straight sided sandboxes, three-rung bogie mounted footsteps, no high level air pipe fitted at No.2.
+Condition August: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cab front, water tank removed, shortened fuel tank, blanking plates fitted, hand/footholds plated over, straight sided sandboxes, three-rung bogie mounted footsteps, high level air pipes removed.

 Return to Picture menu